10 Office-Friendly Exercises to Counter Sitting All Day

 ”I forget”

 Reality check: Habits require reminders until they become automatic.
+Research on habit formation suggests that most behaviors become automatic within 60-90 days of consistent practice.

 Solution: Set hourly phone alarms, use apps like RazFit that remind you, put sticky notes on your monitor, or link movement to existing habits (always stretch after responding to emails).